jamiannewilcox/jamiannewilcox.github.io/index.md

 <img src="/images/NicePhoto2.png" height="250" align="left" style="margin-right: 20px"/>
 <br>

-I am an <b>AI Professional<b> who is passionate about using data to solve complex problems, promoting data-driven decision-making, and empowering the next generation of data scientists.
+I am an <b>AI Professional</b> who is passionate about using data to solve complex problems, promoting data-driven decision-making, and empowering the next generation of data scientists.

 <!--
 and my goal is to use data to improve lives.